Thank you for visiting.

 It is not unreasonable or inappropriate to ask their previous clients about their experience.
 Ask the designer for references or testimonials from particular clients.
 If it’s a local garden designer, speak to others in the area that have used their services.
 Were they happy with the end result?
 Was the landscaper easy to work with, and amenable to changes and adaptations?
 Each of these things will give you a clear view of their professionalism.

 Check the Society of Garden Designers

 The Society of Garden Designers is the number one place for professional landscapers.
-To register, you must have two years of design experience, and gone through a process of evaluation.
-Every garden designer listed on this society will be highly professional, and expertly qualified.
+To register, you must have two years of design experience and go through a process of evaluation.
+Every garden designer listed in this society will be highly professional and expertly qualified.
 Ask your designer if they are registered, or working towards a registration application.

 Cost and budget

 Of course, one of the biggest considerations is your budget and the cost of design.
 As you can expect, some designers are more expensive than others.
 Those that are registered with the Society of Garden Designers, for example, will command a higher price.
 Those with extensive portfolios and high-profile clients will also charge more.
 It’s up to you to find a cost that you are comfortable paying for.
 In many cases, you will find an enthusiastic and talented beginner who’s trying to grow their portfolio.
 This could be a cheap and effective solution.

 Last of all, consider whether this person has a personality you can work with.
 Garden design is all about communicating ideas and trusting the landscaper.
 You will make changes along the way as things start to come together.
 That means you will spend a lot of time communicating and working with the designer.
 Do you think you can sustain a good working relationship?
 It’s the little things like this that make the process enjoyable too.